Sum1Solutions/chm-reader/README.md

 # CHM File Backup with App

 This project provides a Python-based application for reading and displaying the contents of CHM (Compiled HTML Help) files.
-It includes a web interface for easy navigation and viewing of the CHM file contents.
+Plenty to do to make this a better solution, starting with the Search.

 ## Features

 - Read and parse CHM files
 - Web interface for displaying CHM contents
-- Easy navigation through CHM file structure

 ## Requirements